4mani0il/4mani0il/README.md

 Hello!
 My name is あまにん。/ (Amanin)

-I'm a freshman delving into the realms of Programing, Web Design, server architecture, and more.
+I'm a sophomore delving into the realms of Programing, Web Design, server architecture, and more.

 ## Contact<br>